xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 - `generatedDefinition` - a valid C preprocessor identifier to be defined in the header file if the package is active and enabled
 - `generatedFile` - the full path file name of the header where the package will generate a definition (if missing, inherited from the parent node)
 - `implements` - a list of ids of the interfaces implemented by this package
-- `includeXcdl` - a list of XCDL metadata files to be parsed and whose objects to be included as children of the current node
+- `includeCDLs` - a list of xCDL metadata files to be parsed and whose objects to be included as children of the current node
 - `parent` - provides a method to break the default hierarchy and directly specify the id of the parent of this package
 - `requires` - a list of ids of other objects to be enabled when this package is enabled
-- `sourceFile` - a list of source files that should be built if this package is active and enabled
+- `compilerSourceFiles` - a list of source files that should be built if this package is active and enabled

 ### Unavailable properties